Hadestown

 Rachel Adedeji

-Rachel Adedeji’s work in theatre includes the Tony Award–winning Passing Strange at the Young Vic; Jesus Christ Superstar on UK tour and in the West End; and Thriller Live in the West End.
+Rachel Adedeji’s work in theatre includes the Tony Award–winning Passing Strange at the Young Vic; Jesus Christ Superstar on UK tour; and Thriller Live in the West End.
 TV includes Dreaming Whilst Black, Champion, Alice & Jack and Hollyoaks.
 Films include The Almond and the Seahorse, Hard Home and R.I.P.D.
 2: Rise of the Damned.
 Instagram: @RACHELADEDEJI

 Bethany Antonia